-We have been on a mission lately.
-A mission to visit the best wine regions in Australia.
-It all started last year, when a few friends invited us to spend a long weekend in Barossa Valley in South Australia.
+When we lived in Asutralia, we had a mission to visit the best wine regions in the country.
+It all started when a few friends invited us to spend a long weekend in Barossa Valley in South Australia.
 We had never been wine tasting before, but after just a few days in Barossa, we learned a ton about wine and fell in love with some amazing new wine varieties.
 And we got hooked.

 We discovered that spending time in a wine region is so much more than just drinking wine.
 It often comes with an opportunity to sample local produce, get lost in the beautiful Australian countryside, relax, unwind, and get away from the hustle and bustle of everyday life.